omegaretro/IST/README.md

-# Variability Implementation at Stack Overflow: An Empirical Study
+# Variability Implementation: An Empirical Study of Stack Overflow Posts

 This web page presents the supplementary material of the paper *Variability Implementation at Stack Overflow: An Empirical Study*.